crypto-com/cdc-ai-agent-client-ts/README.md

 ## Usage

-Here’s how you can use the CDC AI Agent Client in your project:
+Here’s how you can use the Crypto.com AI Agent Client in your project:

 ### Configuring the Client